A Complete Guide to Pontoon Boat Sea Legs

 Disadvantages of Sea Legs Over Lifts

-- As they add 350 pounds to your pontoon, they have an impact on its performance and towing capabilities.
+- As they add 350 pounds to your pontoon, they impact its performance and towing capabilities.

 - Only pontoons between 18 and 30 feet will fit.